-Search Encrypt often comes bundled with various free apps, such as media players or converters.
+Search Encrypt is a virus and, like all viruses, often comes bundled with various free apps, such as media players or converters.
 Most users prefer a Quick Install when it’s much safer to choose Advanced mode and review all of the requested permissions yourself.

 Search Encrypt and other malware can also sneak into your system when you click on suspicious ads or visit pornographic, free online gaming, and file sharing sites.

 Finally, some people simply install Search Encrypt without researching it first.
 When you’re planning to add a browser extension, always check online for information — it might save you a lot of trouble in the future.